 I contributed a story to the 1066 Turned Upside Down collection, a series of “What if’s” surrounding the events of that momentous year and I’m currently working on prequels, sequels, and new projects.
 The prequel to Freefall, entitled Myra, was published in March 2017.

 Following a challenge, I’ve created a new character, a female amateur detective, sort of a cross between Agatha Raisin and Miss Marple, in Space!
-Andorra Pett and the Oort Cloud Café is out now, with Andorra Pett on Mars to follow soon.
+Andorra Pett and the Oort Cloud Café is out now, with Andorra Pett on Mars following in April 2018.

 I publish through my own imprint, 4Star Scifi, named in homage to my wife and daughters, my 4 Stars.

 You can find out a little more about me by clicking on the buttons.